KranKRival/Noexes/README.md

 # Noexes Atmosphere SysModule

+Noexes Atmosphere SysModule is modification of Noexes Kip to work as fs_mitm SysModule in Atmosphere CFW

 This can work aside with Sys-Ftpd SysModule !

 A multi-platform graphical remote debugger for the Nintendo Switch on Atmosphere Custom Firmware.